4theLoveofForms/hello-world/README.md

 This Git Hub seems to have the communication bits you need just when you ned them.

 Lets explain some stuff about Taxing squrils.

+==thoughts about how git hub works==
+Its nice in Git Hub how you can see the changes that are preposed.

+I wonder whether people would contrebute to someone elces branch befor mixing it in with the master?

+Exciting just seen some part about your profile page.